fallenhitokiri/leeroyci/Readme.md

 - see all builds on an acceptable designed, read bootstrap, webinterface.

 ## Quickstart
-You can either checkout the master branch of this repository and run it via `go run leeroy.go` or you can download the binary of the latest stable release.
+For now please check out the master branch of this repository and run it via `go run leeroy.go`.
+Binaries will be available in some days.
 Master is always considered to be stable and ready for production.

 ### Build Script